MYSTERY TRIP

 sat 12th march @ 8pm GMT

-Tomorrow we will be talking about 'Mystery Trip' as part of the Lowry's LIVE NOW Festival - 3 days of free online and in-person talks, workshops and events exploring different approaches to making digital performances using new technologies and online platforms.
+In March ‘23 we talked about 'Mystery Trip' as part of the Lowry Theatre Manchester’s LIVE NOW Festival - 3 days of free online and in-person talks, workshops and events exploring different approaches to making digital performances using new technologies and online platforms.

-The programme focuses on 9 new projects developed as part of The Lowry's LIVE NOW digital commissioning programme last year, with an exciting line-up of award-winning artists and companies including Swamp Motel, Dante or Die and Yewande 103.
+The programme focussed on 9 new projects commissioned as part of The Lowry's LIVE NOW digital commissioning programme, with an exciting line-up of award-winning artists and companies including Swamp Motel, Dante or Die, Access All Areas and Yewande 103.